Growing up in the ’80s was fun. I loved it. Ahhhh…..the era when I was a teen.

 How I wished I was the one having the ‘time of my life’ with Patrick Swayze!

-A lot has changed over the years but a lot remains the same, just jazzed up with fancier names.
+Although a lot has changed over the years a lot still remains the same, its just jazzed up with fancier names.

-The end of school disco is now a more lavish affair called a Prom costing anything upwards of £300.
+The end of school disco is now a more lavish affair called a ‘Prom’ costing anything upwards of £300 and a massive parade of all attire in front of proud parents before disappearing into some expensive venue.

 Not that anything I did was bad, it was just all teenage stuff!